Latest posts

 Enterprise Strategy 1 Jun 2026

-From Copilots to Autonomous Companies: The Shift to AI-Native Operations
+From Copilots to Autonomous Companies: Building AI-Native Operations

 Why the bottleneck to enterprise AI is no longer the model.
 It is the context - and why an autonomous semantic layer is the missing infrastructure.